The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Character of the MIT in GeSb Te

 According to Yu and Cardona, see chapter 4.2.2 in Ref.\ \onlinecite{Yu.Ca}, impurity levels tend to be shallow if the cores (atom minus its outer valence electrons) of host and impurity atoms resemble each other.
-If, however, the impurity induces a substantial strongly localized potential, the arising central cell corrections most likely cause the center to be a deep one.
+If, however, the defect induces a substantial strongly localized potential, the arising central cell corrections usually cause the corresponding impurity level to be a deep one.
 Vacancies belong to the second of these two classes of crystal imperfections.
-How they induce deep levels is discussed in chapter 4.3 of Ref.\ \onlinecite{Yu.Ca}, see also Fig.\ 4.5 therein.
+How they give rise to deep levels is discussed in chapter 4.3 of Ref.\ \onlinecite{Yu.Ca}, see also Figure 4.5 therein.

-In this context, it is noteworthy that Siegrist {\it et al.}\ conclude from their measurements that the concentration of vacancies in GeSb$_2$Te$_4$ is high, see Fig.\ 6a in Ref.\ \onlinecite{Sie.etal.11} and the last but one paragraph of page 4 of the supplementary information of Ref.\ \onlinecite{Sie.etal.11}.
-In the latter, the authors state ``... the empty lattice sites play a crucial role in reducing the electrical conductivity in these phase change materials.''
+In this context, it is noteworthy that Siegrist et al.\ conclude from their measurements that the concentration of vacancies in GeSb$_2$Te$_4$ is high, see Figure 6a in Ref.\ \onlinecite{Sie.etal.11} and the last but one paragraph on page 4 of the Supplementary Information of Ref.\ \onlinecite{Sie.etal.11}.
+In the latter, the authors state ``... the empty lattice sites play a crucial role in reducing the electrical conductivity in these phase-change materials.''
 Hence, the concentration of deep levels in the gap should be high and substantially affect the electronic transport.

-The influence of vacancies on the electronic structure of various configurations of GeSb$_2$Te$_4$ was recently investigated by Zhang {\it et al.}\ by means of density functional theory calculations.\cite{Zhang.etal.12} These authors showed that a high concentration of vacancies implies a high density of states at the Fermi energy.
+The influence of vacancies on the electronic structure of various configurations of GeSb$_2$Te$_4$ was recently investigated by Zhang et al.\ by means of density functional theory calculations.\cite{Zhang.etal.12} These authors showed that a high concentration of vacancies implies a high density of states at the Fermi energy.
 Studying the inverse participation ratio of the cubic GeSb$_2$Te$_4$ phase with random occupation, they observed that these states are localized to regions of only 25--60 atoms.
 Their volume is smaller by orders of magnitude than the spatial extension of a shallow impurity state.